-Dustin Hoffman's Life
+Dustin Hoffman's Biography

 Dustin Hoffman was born on 8 August 1937 in Los Angeles, California, the son of a props man.